skypjack/entt/README.md

 # Crash Course: core functionalities

-The `EnTT` framework comes with a bunch of core functionalities mostly used by the other parts of the library itself.<br/>
+`EnTT` comes with a bunch of core functionalities mostly used by the other parts of the library itself.<br/>
-Hardly users of the framework will include these features in their code, but it's worth describing what `EnTT` offers so as not to reinvent the wheel in case of need.
+Hardly users will include these features in their code, but it's worth describing what `EnTT` offers so as not to reinvent the wheel in case of need.

 ## Compile-time identifiers